 Yes, Don’t Blink is from Doctor Who.
 I love Doctor Who, and when I painted this watercolor, I was obsessed with weeping angels.
 If you don’t watch Doctor Who, weeping angels are statues of angels.
 They move when you are not looking at them and they freeze to stone when you do look at them.
 I liked angel statues before that, but the tv show elevated my like into love, and that’s where the obsessing came from.
 This watercolor is done with just one color- Indigo.
 I liked the indigo because it reminded me of the TARDIS that David Tennant used on the show.
 If you don’t know what a TARDIS is, watch the show!
 I don’t think I can accurately describe the awesomeness of the TARDIS.
 Ok, I’m not really that pushy.
 You don’t really have to watch it.
 You just have to like indigo and/or like angel statues to appreciate my painting of an angel statue.

-And below is the acrylic painting I did.
+Below is the acrylic painting I did.
 As with my other acrylics, I textured a lot and added lots of glazes.
 This is the first picture I did of a pet, and I was happy with the results

 Yes, I love pears.
 Yes, it’s probably one of my favorite things to paint or draw.
 They’re also pretty amazing to eat.
 Lately, I’ve been craving this sweet pear and gorgonzola salad that I couldn’t get enough of last fall.
 There’s just something about the pears, blue cheese, red onions, and sweet Dijon vinaigrette that just plain does it for me.
 Well, enough with the making myself hungry and onto the subject.
 This pic is actually of an oil pastel.
 When I younger, I didn’t care for oil pastels, but I never had the use of Ampersand Pastelbord back then.
 Pastelbord is wonderful!
 It has a gritty feeling that they call tooth.
 The tooth grabs the pastels, making it richer in color and easier to draw on than pastel papers.
 This pastel was done in the time frame of a movie.
 Actually, it took less time than the whole movie, because I am a distracted movie watcher.
 I get up, get some water, sit down, and get up again because I forgot my snack.
 I also usually like to be busy when I watch movies.
 Usually, I flip through magazines.
 Drawing with pastels requires a bit more concentration than a magazine, so it is something that I can do only if I’ve watched the movie many times before.
 And here is an ode to my craving, drawn while watching Zombieland